arsengspeyan/DevOps-react-rust-postgres/README.md

 ## Steps

-#### 1.Automating PostgreSQL AMI Creation with Packer, Ansible, and GitHub Actions
+#### Automating PostgreSQL AMI Creation with Packer, Ansible, and GitHub Actions

 Overview
 This guide shows you how to automate creating an AWS AMI with PostgreSQL using Packer, Ansible, and GitHub Actions.